smalagon15/fullstack_example/README.md

 ## example_ui

 This is a react application runing in a node:19 docker container.
 Instead of react-scripts and webpack we leverage vite and esbuild.
 Note that all the files have the .jsx extention for vite to properly recognize the packages.
-This comes with the latest fast refresh from react for hot module relod (hmr).
+This comes with the latest fast refresh from react for hot module reload (hmr).
 Note that hmr is designed for webhooks and will just do a full page reload for classic class components.

 <img src="./img/api.png" align="right"
      alt="API Screenshot" width="400" >